Scrawk/OpenCLDotNet/README.md

 	//knows which kernel to apply the arguments to.
 	Name = "read_write_test",

 	//The kernels dimension.
-In this case its 2D but 1D or 3D sre also options Dimension = 2,
+In this case its 2D but 1D or 3D are also options Dimension = 2,

 	//The work group local and global sizes.